Face milling with the router

 • Simple face milling jigs: Ideal for DIY enthusiasts or small projects.
 Provide a basic guide for the router, but are usually only suitable for smaller workpieces.

-Face milling on the lifting table
+SlabMatrix on the RUWI lifting table

 FAQ